-• Fishing is NOT allowed while you are away from basecamp and climbing.
+Fishing is NOT allowed while you are away from basecamp climbing and rafting.

 WILDLIFE

 The wildlife in the area is amazing and we know that you will enjoy the experience.
 Please be aware that wildlife should be considered dangerous and to keep your distance.